CMB2/CMB2/readme.md

 **Version 2.0 is in beta and is a complete rewrite.
 Much of the documentation available is inaccurate.
 Please follow the examples in `example-functions.php` and if you need assistance with beta-testing, please [ping me](http://twitter.com/jtsternberg).
 2.0 WILL break previous versions and is not a drop-in replacement.**

+**Change 1:** Most hooks/filters work nearly the same (if not the same), but you'll be required to use the `cmb2_` instead of the original `cmb_`.
+This includes the main filter for adding metaboxes, `'cmb2_meta_boxes'`.

+**Change 2:** The [old method for including the CMB core files](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/blob/master/example-functions.php#L406-L415) is no longer applicable and you're simply required to [include it directly](https://github.com/WebDevStudios/CMB2/blob/master/example-functions.php#L14).

 ##### Features:

 * Create metaboxes to be used on post edit screens.